 As a psychologist, my work is often inspired by themes of struggle, personal growth, and transformation.
-I'm especially responsive to the life stories and works of women artists, poets, and writers--as well as other disenfranchised artists.
+I'm especially responsive to the life stories and works of women painters, poets, and writers--as well as other disenfranchised artists.

 Until 2014 I painted representational art with oils.
 Since then, I've been experimenting with acrylics, abstracts, and mixed media.

 I've studied with Lissa Friedman and attended workshops with Linda Blondheim, Vicki Damon Johnson, Richard Lundgren, Annie Pais, Linda Pence, Jane Slivka, Sherry O'Neill, and Nika Zackharov, plus online learning from Hiroshi Matsumoto, Jane Davies, and others.

 For the tributes to artists, I downloaded small images of their paintings onto 22-pound printer paper and cut them into various abstract shapes unrelated to the original.
 For each, after preparing a canvas with gesso, I put on disposable gloves and get down on the floor with a canvas, a big jug of M. Graham Gloss Acrylic & Medium, a brush, and just let things happen.
 Sometimes I was drawn to fitting shapes as in a puzzle, sometimes I played with juxtaposition of colors.
 Once I was happy with the placement of colors/shapes, I let it dry, then draw lines, circles, outlines with a fine point Sharpie (usually black).